simoneintech/NashvilleHousingDataCleaning/README.md

 ## Overview

-This project focuses on cleaning and preparing housing data from the "Housing-Data-Cleaning-Porject" database, specifically the "nashvilleHousing" table.
+This project focuses on cleaning and preparing housing data from the "Housing-Data-Cleaning-Project" database, specifically the "nashvilleHousing" table.
 The data cleaning process involves addressing issues such as date formatting, handling missing values, populating null addresses, splitting address and owner information, and transforming categorical data.

 # Data Cleaning Steps